jbloomlab/SARS2_RBD_Ab_escape_maps/docs/escape-calc.md

  - Use only antibodies elicited by specific viruses.
 Note that the categories are not all mutually exclusive: for instance, *SARS-CoV-2* includes infection with any SARS-CoV-2 variant as long as there was not prior SARS-CoV-2 exposure.
  - Use only antibodies known to neutralize specific variants; again the categories are not mutually exclusive.
+ - Weight the antibodies by the logarithm of their IC50 (or do not weight antibodies).
  - The strength of escape caused by mutations, see *Technical details* below.

 See this [Tweet chain](https://twitter.com/jbloom_lab/status/1468001874989121542) for more explanation of the escape calculator.